abinaya-g/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

    - Why you chose the entities and relationships.
    - How you modeled prerequisites or billing.

-# ER Diagram Submission - Student Name
+# ER Diagram Submission:

+-Student Name: SHYAM S
+-Student Register.No: 212223240156

 ## Scenario Chosen: